Haupt04/Tic-Tac-Toe-React-/README.md

 # Tic-Tac-Toe-React-
-Checking the Tic Tac Game in React.
+Creating the Tic Tac Game in React.